 The Outstanding Mentoring Award is made to a faculty member in the College of Engineering in recognition of excellence in mentoring of graduate students and/or junior faculty.

 The basis for selection will be excellence in mentoring of graduate students and/or junior faculty.
-Outstanding mentoring can come in a variety of forms and nominators are encouraged to nominate all such deserving candidates.
+Outstanding mentoring can come in a variety of forms, and nominators are encouraged to nominate all such deserving candidates.

 This award is open to any faculty member in the College of Engineering, including regular, research, teaching, and special faculty, who has been a faculty member in the College of Engineering for at least 10 years, not necessarily continuously.

-Nominations for the award will be submitted to the College of Engineering Recognition Committee for Faculty by the deadline.
+Nominations for the award will be submitted to the College of Engineering Award and Recognition Committee for Faculty by the deadline.
 Successful nomination packages will have multiple nominators and examples of a broad impact in mentoring.
 Documentation to support the nomination should include:

-- a citation of approximately 100 words,
+- a citation of no more than 100 words

 - detail how the nominee's mentorship contributed to their development